Quantum Deformed Neural Networks: Quantum implementation

 where $f$ is the layer function introduced in \eqref{eq:hell}.
 We refer to appendix \ref{sec:details_qdnn} for a detailed derivation.
 Equation \ref{eq:py_D} is the generalized probabilistic binary layer introduced in \eqref{eq:py_S} where $\mD$ corresponds to a non-trivial $\mS$ and a correlated distribution when $\mD$ entangles the qubits:

 The variational parameters $\phi$ of $\mS$ are now parameters of the quantum circuit $\mD$.
 Sampling from $\pi$ can be done by doing repeated measurements of the first $M$ ancilla qubits of this quantum circuit.
 On quantum hardware ${\rm e}^{\frac{2\pi i}{N+1} \mH_j}$ can be efficiently implemented since it is a product of diagonal two-qubits quantum gates.
 We shall consider unitaries $\mD$ which have efficient quantum circuit approximations.
 Then computing the quantum deformed layer output on a quantum computer is going to take time $O(t M u(N))$ where $u(N)$ is the time it takes to compute the action of $\mU_j$ on an input state.
-There exists $\mD$ such that sampling from \eqref{eq:pi_D} is exponentially harder classically than quantum mechanically, a statement forming the basis for quantum supremacy experiments \citep{aaronson2016complexitytheoretic,arute2019quantum}.
+There exists $\mD$ such that sampling from \eqref{eq:pi_D} is exponentially harder classically than quantum mechanically, a statement forming the basis for quantum supremacy experiments on noisy, intermediate scale quantum computers \citep{aaronson2016complexitytheoretic,arute2019quantum}.
 Examples are random circuits with two-dimensional entanglement patterns, which from a machine learning point of view can be natural when considering image data.
 Other examples are $\mD$ implementing time evolution operators of physical systems, whose simulation is exponentially hard classically, resulting in hardness of sampling from the time evolved wave function.
+Quantum supremacy experiments give foundations to which architectures can benefit from quantum speedups, but we remark that the proposed quantum architecture, which relies on quantum phase estimation, is designed for error-corrected quantum computers.